gradle/gradle/design-docs/publication-model.md

 1. Add `GenerateIvyDescriptor` task type.
 Takes a `IvyModuleDescriptor` as input and generates an `ivy.xml` from this.
 2. The `ivy-publish` task adds a rule to define a `generate${publication}MetaData` task for each publication of type `IvyPublication` added to the publications container.
+3. Remove the `file` property from `IvyModuleDescriptor`, and replace it with a `descriptorFile` property on `IvyPublication`.
-3. Change `IvyModuleDescriptor` so that it is not `Buildable`.
-Move the `file` property to `IvyPublication`.
+4. Change `IvyModuleDescriptor` so that it no longer extends `Buildable`.
+5. Change the `GenerateIvyDescriptor` task type to remove the `module` and `configurations` properties, and replace these with a `descriptor` property of type `IvyModuleDescriptor`.
-4. Update user guide to mention how to generate ivy.xml
+6. Update user guide to mention how to generate the `ivy.xml` for a publication.

+To generate the Ivy module descriptor:

+    apply plugin: 'ivy-publish`

-Running `gradle generateIvyMetaData` would generate the `ivy.xml` for the default Ivy publication.
+Running `gradle generateIvyMetaData` would generate the `ivy.xml` for the default Ivy publication for this project.

 ### Test cases